MParkinson8/Pair_Trading_Cryptos/Refactored_code/README.md

 12 check the updates listed below.
 The performance are terrible now so I hope there is still stuff to correct

+14 Live computation of beta and zscore (inside for loop in backtest rather than doing it in advance in the dataholder) (this is a step towards 8)

 ------DONE----
 1. Percent of the position is commission per trade (not fixed, but depends on the amount traded)DONE